Start a Sport Club

 UREC encourages all students interested in starting a club to pursue the club recognition process outlined below.
 UREC will only take a maximum of three new Sport Clubs per year and applications are taken first come first serve.

-- Contact Chris Jones to discuss the following: Is the proposed activity competitive or instructional from a physical/active standpoint?
+- Contact the Assistant Director for Sport Clubs and Youth Programs to discuss the following: Is the proposed activity competitive or instructional from a physical/active standpoint?
 Does the proposed activity require specific facilities or polices involving risk management?
 Does the proposed activity require participant or administrative expertise?

 - If the answers to the above questions are deemed "yes", the student or students interested in creating this new “sport club” would be asked to provide the following in writing: A draft of the proposed sport club constitution.
 The names of at least 10 interested student participants and the name of an interested faculty advisor who is committed to the future of the sport club.
 A risk statement detailing the level of risk for proposed activity, how could participants be injured and how would the student participants take measures to minimize injury.
 This should address the risk associated with the activity as well as possible risks associated with facility usage during the activity (if any).
 A needs statement that would include facility needs to be successful, equipment needs and any other needs that can be identified.

-- Once the appropriate documents have been received by the Coordinator of Sport Clubs and Youth Programs they will be reviewed by the Sport Club Executive Committee.
+- Once the appropriate documents have been received by the Assistant Director for Sport Clubs and Youth Programs they will be reviewed by the Sport Club Executive Committee.